Fergarram/research-vault/README.md

 description: A public Obsidian vault with all my independent research on Cognitive Engineering, OS Development and Design, and Complexity.
 ---

-## Where to start

-This website is my personal research garden/wiki.
-I focus on two major research and experimentation areas: [[📝 Cognitive Research]] and [[📝 OS Research]].
+This website is my personal digital garden/wiki.
+Here I explore two major research and experimentation areas: [[📝 Cognitive Research]] and [[📝 OS Research]].

+## About me

+My name is [Fernando Garcia](https://fernando.works/) and I am a software developer, designer and indie researcher.
+I don't intend to be a source of truth on any of the topics I write about, but rather, I naïve view on existing ideas with a fresh "Gen Z" twist.

+> Intended Audience: I expect the readers to be interested in AI, cognitive science, and/or software development.

+## About this website

-As with any [digital garden](https://maggieappleton.com/garden-history), documents can be at different "growth" stages independently of their type (as explained below).
-For example, you might find that there are empty pages.
-This allows me to "plant" ideas which I slowly "hydrate" and fill with information and connections.
+As Maggie Appleton explains in her [post about digital gardens](https://maggieappleton.com/garden-history), documents can be at different _growth_ stages.
+For example, you might find that there are empty pages or half-baked ideas.
+This allows me to _plant_ ideas which I slowly _hydrate_ and fill with information and connections.
 It also allows me to validate and fomalize concepts.

-### Document taxonomy

-I try to organize everything in a meaningful or useful way.
-You can think of this website as a text editor that displays and allows you to read a codebase (i.e. Sublime Text or VS Code).
+You can think of this website as a text editor or IDE that allows you to browse and read the files in a repository.
 I use emojis as icons to identify the type of document.
-For example, the 📝 icon is used to identify synthesized topics or concepts within a research space.
+For example, the 📝 icon is used to identify topics or concepts within a research space.
 The 🔬 icon is used to identify experiment documents, and for my experiment notes I use the 📎 icon to store important ideas related to a specific experiment.

+Instead of providing a definition for each type or icon, I invite you, the reader, to explore the sidebar and try to figure out how they are used.

 ### Quick links